RosettaCommons/documentation/development_documentation/test/integration-tests.md

 When to run integration tests
 =============================
 **Developers are expected to run integration tests before merging to `master`.**
-Just run the whole set of tests before you merge, as part of the [[before you merge]] protocol.
+Just run the whole set of tests before you merge, as part of the [[before you merge|before-commit-check]] protocol.
 Remember that it is perfectly ok if there are expected integration test changes due to code you changed: if you've rewritten your protocol, of course its tests will change!
 The purpose of the tests in this fashion is to ensure that there are not *unexpected* changed, and that the changes that are expected are *explicable* from the code that changed.